crosen188/ibm-containers-interconnect-2017/2-Running-Docker-Images-in-IBM-Containers.md

 ## Prerequisites

 Prior to running this lab, you must have a Bluemix account and setup the IBM Containers command line locally.
-Instructions are available in [prereqs](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/0-prereqs.md).
-You must have also completed [lab 1](https://github.com/crosen188/ibm-containers-interconnect-2016/blob/master/1-Intro-to-IBM-Containers-and-Docker.md).
+Instructions are available in the prerequisites section.
+You must have also completed the previous **Lab 1**.

 If you are on a trial account, you will want to ensure that you have removed all non-essential containers, as these will impact your quota whether they are running or not.
 These can be removed through the Bluemix UI or IBM Containers CLI.

+<div class="page-break"></div>

 ## Task 1: Tag the images and upload to IBM Containers Bluemix